European Fire Ants

 The BC invasion represents the northern-most spread of this species in North America; could it spread further north and could this be related to climate change?

 Populations of the European fire ant in Europe range over a large area (up to 70 degrees North).
 Even in its normal European range, a fire ant colony from the Mediterranean would not likely survive in Scandinavia as each population is adapted to its local environment.
-We do not know where the fire ants in North America originated (this is currently being investigated) so we cannot be certain of what environmental limits (such as temperature and precipitation) it could tolerate.
-If conditions are favourable, this ant could potentially spread up the coast as far north as Prince Rupert.
+We do not know where the fire ants in North America originated (this is currently being investigated) so we cannot be certain of what environmental limits (such as temperature and precipitation) it could tolerate, but in BC it currently occupies areas with greater than 1000 mm of rain annually where mean annual temperatures are above 6° C..
+Given this, this ant could potentially spread up the coast as far north as Prince Rupert.
 In southern BC it may spread inland to Hope and possibly establish in the higher precipitation areas of the Kootenays.
 It will not likely establish in the dry interiors.
 There is no known connection between the ant and global warming at this time.

 How did this ant get onto my property?

 It most likely arrived either with new plants (bedding plants, trees, or contaminated soil or mulch) or has spread from adjacent properties.

 What impacts can this ant have on my property, in urban areas, or in natural ecosystems?

 It appears that European fire ants are limited to urban areas in coastal BC so far.
 Risks identified include stings to people who tread on nests, loss of use of green space, both in private backyards and public parks and grounds.
 Research n BC and eastern North America shows that, where the ant is established, there is localized loss of biodiversity, i.e. European fire ants displace other species of ants.
 At this point, we have no information to confirm that the ant is outside urban areas in BC.

 Why should I worry about the arrival of this species in BC?